Abhishek-dab/CPP-Programs/README.md

 ### Program 2:
  Write a program to enter data in a dynamic array.
 The program should keep reading the numbers and inserting in the array.
 Stop when the user enters -1.

+### Program 3:
+Write a C++ program to perform the following operations using user defined functions and pointers.
+* String Comparison
+* String Copy
+* String concatenation
+* String Reversal (Do not use library functions)